Class Diagram template

 One frequent mistake is conflating the class diagram with a flowchart.
 A class diagram is not meant to show the sequence of execution; it shows structure and relationships.
 Avoid adding temporal arrows or decision nodes—use a sequence or activity diagram for that purpose instead.
 Another pitfall is over-specifying implementation details too early: listing every private attribute and helper method clutters the diagram and makes it harder to maintain.
 Focus on public interfaces and key dependencies.
 Finally, teams often forget to model the `Evaluator` and `Deployer` components as first-class classes, treating them as afterthoughts.
 Giving evaluation metrics and deployment configurations their own classes makes the design more extensible and testable, and it accurately reflects the importance of these stages in a production ML system.

-View Machine Learning Workflow as another diagram type
+Machine Learning Workflow, as another form.

 FAQ

-What is a class diagram for a machine learning workflow?
+01What is a class diagram for a machine learning workflow?

 It is a UML class diagram that represents the structural components of an ML pipeline—such as data preprocessors, model trainers, evaluators, and deployers—as classes with attributes, methods, and relationships between them.

-How is a class diagram different from an ML pipeline flowchart?
+02How is a class diagram different from an ML pipeline flowchart?

 A flowchart shows the sequence of steps over time, while a class diagram shows the static structure of the system—what classes exist, what data they hold, and how they depend on or inherit from each other.

-Who should use a machine learning workflow class diagram?
+03Who should use a machine learning workflow class diagram?

 Data scientists, ML engineers, and software architects use this diagram to design modular pipelines, document existing systems, onboard new team members, or communicate technical architecture to stakeholders.

-What classes are typically included in an ML workflow class diagram?
+04What classes are typically included in an ML workflow class diagram?

 Common classes include DataLoader, DataPreprocessor, FeatureEngineer, Model, Trainer, Evaluator, and Deployer, each with relevant attributes like hyperparameters or metrics and methods like fit(), evaluate(), or deploy().